 Itching is a characteristic of many possible skin conditions and, treating an itch effectively requires determining the underlying cause.
 This is not a road you want to go down alone.
 Finding the cause of an itch requires testing, and help from your veterinarian.

 What might make my dog itchy?

 It is important to remember that itching is not a disease, or a cause of disease, but rather the result of a disease process.
 Effectively treating itching requires treating its cause.
 If your dog is frequently itchy, you may first suspect a problem with fleas.
 It’s a common assumption, but fleas are far from the only cause of skin irritations and itches.
-That said, your dog should absolutely be on year-round flea and tick medication.
+That said, your dog should absolutely be on year-round flea and tick preventative.

 The most common broad causes of itching are:

 Some diseases only start to itch when a dog develops secondary bacterial or yeast infections.
 Whatever the cause, it’s understandable that intense itching is a serious source of distress for your dog.

 Exposure to allergens may occur any number of ways:

 All may result in a cascade of inflammatory chemicals from cells in the skin.
 A dog may show allergic signs like itching when his immune systems begins to recognize everyday substances (allergens) as dangerous.
 Allergic conditions will also be considered by your veterinarian and efforts made to identify the causative agent, as well as attempt to block the allergic reactions.

 Atopic or allergic dermatitis is associated with inhaled or even topical materials that enter the body and trigger an excessive release of inflammatory secretions that result in itch.